enochchu/lrdcom-recipes/notes/svg.md

 ```
 _don't need to wrap `<symbol>` in `<defs>`_
 _the `display: none;` is necessary because while the svg defined in `<symbol>` won't render on page, it still occupies space._
+_limitation: it cannot be cached_

 Fallbacks:
 -----
 Mainly via js.
-Could use `<picture>` but poor browswer support at the moment. [read more...](http://sarasoueidan.com/blog/svg-picture/)
+Could use `<picture>` but poor browser support at the moment. [read more...](http://sarasoueidan.com/blog/svg-picture/)

 #### hover/clicking issue:
 ```